Stainless Steel Liners — Long-Lasting Liners Approved For All Fuels

 Stainless Steel Liner – After

-• Aluminum liners cannot be installed in flues that previously vented an oil appliance, so if you’re relining a masonry flue that vented your oil furnace, for example, an aluminum liner isn’t even an option.
+• Smoother transitions.
+Aluminum liners cannot be installed in flues that previously vented an oil appliance, so if you’re relining a masonry flue that vented your oil furnace, for example, an aluminum liner isn’t even an option.

-• Aluminum liners don’t have a very long service life, while stainless steel liners, when professionally installed and maintained, carry a lifetime warranty.
+• Longer service life.
+Aluminum liners don’t have a very long service life, and they can easily become damaged by animals, bad weather, or even the corrosive gases of your fireplace.
+Stainless steel liners, on the other hand, when professionally installed and maintained, carry a lifetime warranty.

 Obviously, relining with stainless steel has its advantages, and here at Lou Curley’s Chimney Service, we’re proud to reline with the best and most durable UL listed chimney liners available.
 No matter what type of appliance your chimney vents or what type of fuel that appliance burns, we’ll help you select the perfect stainless steel liner for a perfect fit.